nlivaic/DistributedSystems/README.md

   1. Compensatable transactions - these can be reverted by applying transactions that cancel out original transactions.
   2. Single pivot transaction - last compensatable transaction which can still possibly fail.
 If it fails compensatable transactions must be reverted.
   3. Retriable transaction - cannot be reverted using compensatable transactions.
 Must be retried until they finally succeeded.
 * Are ACD (not ACID).
 Lack of isolation leads to dirty reads until the whole saga is finished.
 Some steps can be taken to mitigate dirty reads through countermeasures - these are design techniques that make the saga more ACID-like.
-An example is a Semantic Lock - it is an application level
+An example is a Semantic Lock - it is an application level lock saying don't read or update this object (i.e. it is a new column or property on a database row or object).

 #### Communication and Coordination